hashicorp/terraform-exec/CONTRIBUTING.md

 Command options are implemented using the functional variadic options pattern.
 For further reading on this pattern, please see [Functional options for friendly APIs](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) by Dave Cheney.

-### `tfinstall`

-Package `github.com/hashicorp/terraform-exec/tfinstall` offers multiple strategies for finding and/or installing a binary version of Terraform.
-Some of the strategies can also authenticate the source of the binary as an official HashiCorp release.

-**The public API of `tfinstall` is experimental and we welcome suggestions and ideas for its improvement, and accounts of current or proposed use cases.**

-As in `tfexec`, a variadic options pattern is used to supply a list of strategies for locating the Terraform executable.
-Each is implemented in a separate Go file.
-Our aim is to present a flexible and reasonably intuitive interface for ensuring a Terraform executable is available, with or without version constraints.

-### `cmd/tfinstall`

-Package `github.com/hashicorp/terraform-exec/cmd/tfinstall` has no public Go API and is distributed as a compiled binary which can be run to download and install a version of Terraform.

 ## Testing

 We aim for full test coverage of all Terraform CLI commands implemented in `tfexec`, with as many combinations of command-line options as possible.
 New command implementations will not be merged without both unit and end-to-end tests.